Ramin-RX7/Shifty/docs/Principals/factories/classes/special_methods/metas.md

 > The syntax used to define meta methods in the examples provided below are not the real syntax.
 They are just for the demonstration.

-### equals

-To check when 2 objects have the same value.
-This means using `==` after an object will call this method with sending the object on the right side of the operator.

-    func META:equals(other_object:Any) -> Boolean {
-        ...
-    }

 ### get

 When user tries "instance`[item]`" this method will return the result.
 This is mostly used to add indexing option to the type.\